vtex-apps/condition-layout/docs/README.md

 }
 ```

-> ⚠️ _Never use `condition-layout` directly.
-Always use it with a context variant, such as `condition-layout.product`._
+>⚠️ Never use `condition-layout` directly.
+Always use it with a context variant, such as `condition-layout.product`.

 ### Step 3 - Defining the desired conditions

 Now it is time to configure the `condition-layout.product` block!

 **Use the block props to define your layout condition**.
-You can also declare the children of `condition-layout.product` as conditions using blocks of your choice that will be rendered if the condition is met.
+You can also declare blocks of your choice as children of `condition-layout.product`.
+These children blocks will be rendered if the condition is met.

 For example: